pyne/pyne/docker/readme.md

     - `build_moab=YES` add MOAB in the docker container
     - `build_pymoab=YES` install MOAB with pymoab
-    - "build_dagmc=YES" add DAGMC
+    - `build_dagmc=YES` add DAGMC
     - `build_pyne=NO` do not build PyNE, only add the PyNE dependencies to the container
     - `py_version=X.Y` specify the python version to install (options are 2.7 or 3.6)

 - A python script, `make_pyne_docker_image.py`, is also present to simplify the usage of the docker file.
 It allows maintainers to build, name, and push the docker container into DockerHub.
-The different option are:
+The available options are:

     - `--py_version=X` with "X" = major python version (e.g. 2 or 3)
     - `--moab` install MOAB in the container